luckman19980301/wa-channel_Feed_RSS/README.md

 ### How It Works

 1. **Initialize WhatsApp Web:** The script launches a Chrome browser session, where you need to log in to WhatsApp Web.
-2. **Feed Monitoring:** It monitors the specified RSS feeds for any new content.
+2. **Feed Monitoring:** It monitors the specified Feed RSSs for any new content.
 3. **Channel Navigation:** The script navigates to the appropriate WhatsApp channel.
 4. **Message Sending:** Upon detecting new content, it formats and sends the message to the channel.